 Password protection

-In transit
+In Transit

 Computers should not be left unattended in cars.
 Where this is unavoidable, ensure that the car is locked and the computer is out of site in the boot or at least covered up if there is not a boot.

 The responsible staff member should take the device with them if leaving the vehicle for any length of time.

-Use in a public place
+Use in a Public Place

 The device should remain with the member of staff at all times